Hang Tien Exploration Tour

 This spectacular entrance with its soaring roof and towering calcite formations turned green by plant life, is just the start.
 Notice the layers and stripes in the rock walls, a characteristic of the Tien Caves.
 Inside you will see calcite terraces and the circular ceiling dome.
 Further you will be given a safety harness and instructed to climb a 10 m ladder to reach the cave exit, opening out to a lush forest.

 The group will arrive at Hang Tien 2 entrance after trekking through the forest for around 30 minutes.
 This little entrance will spiral you down into a vast passage filled with stunning stalactites.
-Navigate the narrow path to complete Hang Tien 2 exploration.
-Returning to the cave entrance, the route continues in the forest, with a steep rocky hill, followed by easier forest paths to reach the road.
-On the way, the party will stop for lunch.
+Navigate the narrow path to complete the Hang Tien 2 exploration.
+After finishing Hang Tien 2, the group will enjoy lunch before heading back to Hang Tien 1.
+Here, guests will tackle the final challenge, a steep ascent to the pickup point.
+The car will be waiting to collect the trekking team for the short journey to the Tan Hoa Office, where you will settle into a room at Tu Lan Lodge, take a shower, and relax.

 Leaving Tan Hoa